Here’s how to troubleshoot common joining and creating issues.

 To create a new Meet video meeting or add a link in a Google Calendar event, you must be signed in to a Google account.
 Adding a link to a Google Calendar event is only available for users who have access to Google Calendar.

-If you can join a Meet video meeting, but cannot create or add Meet video meetings, your administrator might need to turn on video calling for your organization.
+If you can join a Meet video meeting, but cannot create or add Meet video meetings, your administrator might need to turn on the meeting for your organization.
 Ask your administrator for more information.

-If video calling is turned off for your organization, you cannot join or create any classic Hangouts video calls.
+If the meeting is turned off for your organization, you cannot join or create any classic Hangouts meetings.
 Ask your administrator for help.

 - If you open Google Meet but don't find any scheduled meetings, you might not have any scheduled meetings.
 Only meetings scheduled through Google Calendar will show up on meet.google.com or in your Meet app.

 - Make sure you’re signed in to your Google Workspace account for work or school, or your personal Google account.
 Make sure you can check you Gmail on the same device or computer.